Brigitte Gabriel: Opinions on Islam

 In 2009, Gabriel said that there is a "cancer called Islamofascism" that permeates a Muslim world in which "extreme is mainstream".
 In June 2014, Gabriel said that "The radicals are estimated to be between 15 to 25 percent" worldwide.
 In an interview with The Australian Jewish News, she stated that "A practising Muslim who upholds the tenets of the Koran—it's not that simple—a practising Muslim who goes to mosque every Friday, prays five times a day, and who believes that the Koran is the word of God, and who believes that Mohammed is the perfect man and [four inaudible words] is a radical Muslim."

 When Gabriel was invited to speak as part of a lecture series organized by Duke University's Jewish community in October 2004, many in attendance were angered by her referring to Arabs as "barbarians."
 The Freeman Centre for Jewish Life at Duke University later apologized for her comments.
-Following her speech at a women's campaign event for the Jewish Federation of Ottawa (JFO) in November 2008, many in attendance registered their protests, leading Mitchell Bellman, president and CEO of the JFO, to write a letter in which he acknowledged that Gabriel made, "unacceptable gross generalizations of Arabs and Muslims," distancing his organization from her views.
+Following her speech at a women's campaign event for the Jewish Federation of Ottawa (JFO) in November 2008, many in attendance registered their protests, leading Mitchell Bellman, president and CEO of the JFO, to write a letter in which he acknowledged that Gabriel made "unacceptable gross generalizations of Arabs and Muslims," distancing his organization from her views.

 In 2007 at the Christians United for Israel annual conference, Gabriel delivered a speech that included the following:

 The difference, my friends, between Israel and the Arab world is the difference between civilization and barbarism.
-It's the difference between good and evil [applause]... this is what we're witnessing in the Arabic world, They have no soul, they are dead set on killing and destruction.
-And in the name of something they call "Allah" which is very different from the God we believe... [applause] because our God is the God of love.
+It's the difference between good and evil... this is what we're witnessing in the Arabic world, They have no soul, they are dead set on killing and destruction.
+And in the name of something they call "Allah" which is very different from the God we believe... because our God is the God of love.

 In March 2011 while being interviewed by Eliot Spitzer on CNN, Gabriel defended the speech, saying "I was talking about how Palestinian mothers are encouraging their children to go out and blow themselves up to smithereens just to kill Christians and Jews.
 And it was in that context that I – that I contrasted the difference between Israel and the Arabic world, was the difference between democracy and barbarism."